wp-plugins/wp-to-twitter/readme.txt

 == Upgrade Notice ==

+ - 2.3.8: Warning about 2.9.2 limited support no longer displays on public site.
-In WordPress version 2.9.2, scheduled posts will not work correctly.
+ - 2.3.7: In WordPress version 2.9.2, scheduled posts will not work correctly.
 Other features should be fine.

 == Screenshots ==